 There are a few different options when it comes to getting egg-laying chickens.
 Some take much more hands-on time and care than others, and there are pros and cons to each.

-• Hatch out your own eggs – can be tricky for beginners.
+- Hatch out your own eggs - it can be tricky for beginners.

 Hatching Chicks

-Hatching out your own eggs means you need to be set up with an incubator and the understanding of turning eggs and the care needed before they hatch out.
+Hatching out your own eggs means you need to be set up with an incubator and the understanding of turning eggs and the care needed before they hatch.

-This isn’t something we recommend for first-time chicken owners.
-Though we think learning and experimenting with this is great for creating resiliency on your homestead, it’s something we recommend trying once the newness of owning chickens has passed.
+This isn't something we recommend for first-time chicken owners.
+Though we think learning and experimenting with this is great for building resilience on your homestead, we recommend trying it once the newness of owning chickens has passed, or if you're starting a homestead business.

 Buying Day-Old Chicks